Paris Place de la Concorde Photos

-One very popular tourist destination in Paris that attracts thousands of visitors every year is the Place de la Concorde, which is the largest square in this capital city, and as you can see from these high definition pictures we took, this square has some very impressive architecture like the ornate water fountains below, but this square is also host to the oldest monument in Paris called the Luxor Obelisk.
+One very popular tourist destination in Paris that attracts thousands of visitors every year is the Place de la Concorde, which is the largest square in this capital city, and as you can see from these high definition pictures we took, this square has some very impressive architecture like the ornate water fountains below, but this square is also host to the oldest Paris monument called the Luxor Obelisk.

 Place de la Concorde photos 1 2 3 4 5 6 7 8 9 10 Next >>